-Is an accelerator right for you?
+Is an accelerator right for me?

 Accelerators provide an environment where your business has everything it needs to thrive - quickly.
 And as many accelerators were established to prepare you to pitch to investors, there’s also the chance that you will secure the funding you need to scale.